osuosl/ganeti_webmgr/docs/source/dev/developers.rst

 '''''''''''''

 Commit access requires an account on our gitolite server.
-You must `submit patches </projects/ganeti-webmgr/wiki/Developers#Submitting-Patches>`_ and establish a relationship with us prior to being granted commit access.
+You must `Submitting Patches`_ and establish a relationship with us prior to being granted commit access.

 ::